Details under section 4(1)b of the Right to Information Act, 2005

 There are no concessions, permits or authorizations granted by it.

-The orders passed by the Major Ports Adjudicatory Board are hosted on the website of the Board.
-The website of the Major Ports Adjudicatory Board can be accessed without any payment of fees/ subscription.
+Orders/Judgements passed by the Adjudicatory Board for Major Ports are hosted on the website of the ABMP.
+The website of the Adjudicatory Board for Major Ports can be accessed without any payment of fees/ subscription.

 NAME